Synthemis tasmanica

 known as the Tasmanian swamp tigertail.

 It is found in Tasmania, Australia, where it inhabits seepages and bogs.

 It is a slender, medium-sized dragonfly with black and yellow markings.

+Etymology

+The genus name Synthemis is derived from the Greek σύν (syn, "together") and -themis, from Greek Θέμις (Themis), the goddess of divine law, order and justice.
+In early odonate taxonomy, names ending in -themis were introduced by Hagen and were widely used for dragonflies.

+The species name tasmanica is named for Tasmania, where this species occurs.